emad-elsaid/inbox/README.md

 ## Problems

-- if the camera list isn't populated try to refresh
 - if the camera didn't appear on the receiver screen in 15 seconds try refreshing the receiver or both receiver and sender
 - The webRTC offer isn't enough when it's sent for the first time so I have to